hermangroup/docs/wallets/dashcore/interface.rst

 The Send Tab
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Send tab allows you to send funds to another address on the Dash
+The Send tab allows you to send funds to another address on the Historia
 network.
 It contains fields to enter the recipient’s address, a label
-for the address, and the amount of Dash you wish to send.
+for the address, and the amount of Historia you wish to send.
 Options
 related to the transaction fee, InstantSend and PrivateSend are also
 available.
 A quick view of your total balance is also available in the
 lower right corner.